 Encoder Options for mp4 Files

-This file format is used on iPod, PSP and iPhone devices.
+This file format can be used on iPod, iPhone, PSP, PS3 and other devices.

 Here you specify the bitrate the video is encoded at.
 The higher the value, the better the quality of the picture and the less artifacts (macro blocks and blurring).
 You should experiment with this.
 Please note higher values result in a larger file size.

-- Maximum bitrate is the absolute maximum.
-It does not majorly affect quality but some formats have set values that must not be exceeded (e.g. 10 megabits for DVD video).
+the absolute maximum bitrate.
+It does not majorly affect quality but some formats have set values that must not be exceeded (e.g., 10 megabits for DVD video).
 Sometimes if your maximum bitrate is too low then you will get macro block effects, in which case you should increase BOTH values.

-You can specify a variety of bitrates the sound will be encoded at.
+You can specify a maximum variable bitrate the sound will be encoded at (the bitrate will not be constant).
 The higher the value the better the quality of sound.